instantiations/tonel-vast/README.md

 ### Shadow SubApplications Limitation

-When an _Application_ or _SubApplication_ has different branches of SubApplications based on different _config expressions_ the subapplications in the branch that is not loaded in the image are called _shadow_ SubApplications.
+When an _Application_ or _SubApplication_ has different branches of SubApplications based on different _config expressions_ the SubApplications in the branch that is not loaded in the image are called _shadow_ SubApplications.
 The typical example is some OS-specific features that are loaded based on the OS in which the image is running (e.g. UNIX vs Windows).

-The current implementation of Tonel Writer for VAST fully supports writing the conditions and SubApplications to disk, but the Tonel Loader will only compile and create editions for the expressions that are _valid_ (it is, that evaluates to _true_).
+The current implementation of Tonel Writer for VAST fully supports writing the conditions and SubApplications to disk, but the Tonel Loader will only compile and create editions for the applications whose _config expressions_ are _valid_ (it is, that evaluates to _true_).

-So if you currently write an existing _Application_ with shadow _SubApplications_ they will be written to disk, but once you load them back, the shadowed ones will not be loaded (and hence not versioned in the ENVY Library).
+So if you now write an existing _Application_ with shadow _SubApplications_ they will be written to disk, but once you load them back, the shadowed ones will not be loaded (and hence not versioned in the ENVY Library).

 ## Compatibility Recommendations